Löffel mit pulverförmigem Kollagen aus einer Dose – Nahaufnahme einer Hand, die Nahrungsergänzungspulver entnimmt.

 Studies show that hydrolyzed collagen can be detected in the blood within about one to two hours .

-This means that the body can use collagen flexibly , regardless of the time of day.
+This means that the body can utilize collagen flexibly , regardless of the time of day.

 Marine collagen peptides – readily available and high quality